baillielab/citeswitcher/README_cs.md

 `-p` determines the PANDOC OUTPUT FORMAT and provides a quick workflow for generating fully formatted documents

 If `-p` is specified, `-o` must be md.
 If both `-p` and `-o` are specified and `-o` is not md, this indicates that the user's expectation is different from what's going to happen so the script exits.
 Fix this by only specifying one of these options.

+## For pdf, docx and html outputs using pandoc

+(Quarto does this for you, and is better, so I'd suggest using that instead.)
+You'll want to have pandoc properly installed with crossref so that you can automatically generate printable documents.

+pandoc
+pandoc-crossref

+This can be done with conda, or pip.
+`pip install pandoc-crossref`

 ## Options